naninovel/docs/docs/guide/naninovel-scripts.md

 ### Command Parameters

 Most of the commands have a number of parameters that define the effect of the command.
 Parameter is a key-value expression defined after the command literal separated by a column (`:`).
-Parameter identifier (key) could be either name of the corresponding parameter field of the command implementation class or the parameter's alias (if defined via `alias` property of `CommandParameter` attribute).
+Parameter identifier (key) can be either name of the corresponding parameter field of the command implementation class or the parameter's alias (when defined via `alias` property of `CommandParameter` attribute).

 ```nani
 @commandId paramId:paramValue
 ```

-Consider a [@hideChars] command, which is used to hide all visible characters on the scene.
-It could be used as follows:
+Consider [@hideChars] command, which is used to hide all visible characters on the scene.
+It can be used as follows:

 ```nani
 @hideChars
 ```

-You can use a `time` *Decimal* parameter here to control for how long the characters will fade-out before becoming completely hidden (removed from scene):
+You can use `time` *Decimal* parameter here to control how long the characters will fade-out before becoming completely hidden (removed from scene):

 ```nani
 @hideChars time:5.5
 ```

-This will make the characters to fade-out for 5.5 seconds, before completely removing them from scene.
+This will make the characters fade-out for 5.5 seconds, before completely removing them from scene.

-You can also use a `wait` *Boolean* parameter to specify whether next command should be executed immediately after or wait for the completion of the current command:
+You can also use `wait` *Boolean* parameter to specify whether next command should be executed immediately after or wait for the completion of the current command:

 ```nani
 @hideChars time:5.5 wait:false
 @hidePrinter
 ```

-This will hide the text printer right after characters will begin to fade-out.
-If `wait` would be `true` or not specified, the printer would be hidden only when the [@hideChars] complete the execution.
+This will hide the text printer right after characters begin to fade-out.
+If `wait` would be `true` or not specified, the printer would be hidden only when [@hideChars] complete the execution.

 ::: tip
-If you find yourself specifying `wait:false` more often than not, consider disabling `Wait By Default` option in script player configuration; this way the player won't wait the commands, unless wait parameter is explicitly set to true.
+If you find yourself specifying `wait:false` more often than not, consider disabling `Wait By Default` option in script player configuration; this way script player won't wait the commands, unless wait parameter is explicitly set to true.
 :::

 ### Parameter Value Types

-Depending on the command parameter, it could expect one of the following value types:
+Depending on the command parameter, it can expect one of the following value types:

 Type | Description
 --- | ---